4 of the biggest mistakes people make when buying property

 Property expert Chris Gray gives us the lowdown on what not to do when you're on the hunt for a house or apartment.

-No matter whether you're buying a dream home or an investment property, property buyers have been making the same mistakes for decades, but the good news is it doesn't need to be that way.
+Whether you're buying a dream home or an investment property, there's a chance that you could make the same mistakes that other property buyers have been making for decades.
+But the good news is it doesn't need to be that way.

-So no matter what kind of buyer you are, a property purchase can invoke some big feelings.
-Despite this you'll need to sit down and think logically about your decision and try and take as much of the emotion out of the equation as possible.
+While a property purchase can invoke some big feelings, it's important to sit down and think logically about your decision and try to take as much of the emotion out of the equation as possible.

-Full disclosure, I'm an ex accountant and so being unemotional is probably easier for me, but it's something you can learn to do too.
+Full disclosure, I'm an ex-accountant, so being unemotional is probably easier for me, but it's something you can learn to do too.

 1. Buying something pretty